 Add beans (soaked or unsoaked) to instant pot.
 Cover with 4 1/2 cups of water.
-Add 1 teaspoon kosher salt, 3 bay leaves (fresh or dried), 4 sprigs fresh thyme, and 1 teaspoon olive oil.
+Add 1 teaspoon kosher salt, 3 bay leaves (fresh or dried), 4 sprigs fresh thyme, onion, and 1 teaspoon olive oil.
 Attach cover to instant pot.
 Make sure vent is turned to sealing.
 Press on, and then hit manual.
 Make sure you are on high pressure.

 For soaked beans, set timer to 8 minutes.
 For unsoaked beans, set timer to 29 minutes.
 Let cook.
 Then let pot naturally release.
 If you are in a hurry, you can release the valve after 10 minutes, just know that your beans will lose some of their texture.

 Pour beans and broth into a separate bowl.
 Reserve 1/2 cup beans, for topping at the end.